NEONScience/NEON-Data-Skills/tutorials/R/AIS-data/AIS-QF-tutorial/download-NEON-AIS-data/download-NEON-AIS-data.Rmd

 urlTitle: explore-neon-ais-data
 ---

-This tutorial covers downloading NEON Aquatic Instrument System (AIS) data, using the neonUtilities R package, as well as basic instruction in beginning to explore and work with the downloaded data, including guidance in navigating data documentation, separating data using the horizontalPosition variable and interpreting quality flags.
+This tutorial covers downloading NEON Aquatic Instrument System (AIS) data using the neonUtilities R package, as well as basic instruction in exploring and working with the downloaded data.You will learn how to navigate data documentation, separate data using the horizontalPosition variable, and interpret quality flags.

 <div id="ds-objectives" markdown="1">